RailsEventStore/ecommerce/README.md

 Many Rails conventions are not followed here.
 Usually there's a good reason for that.
 Trust us, but feel free to challenge our decisions.

+Do not leave comments in the code by default.
+Just leave an GitHub issue instead of a TODO comment for example.

 As for the local dev setup:

 - we use Makefile, so `make install` should simplify a lot